-- Secondary employment will not constitute, or give the appearance of, a conflict of interest with the Sheriff's Office mission and values statements, or its goals and objectives. - Supervisors will ensure that employees limit the hours of secondary employment so as not to interfere with their duties and not become fatigued to the point of decreasing their job performance. - 3.
-Secondary employment will not bring discredit to the Sheriff's Office as determined by the Sheriff and Chief Deputy. - 4.
-Employees may not work in secondary employment if they have not completed their initial probationary period, and if promoted, may be required to limit secondary employment activities as a result of increased duties and responsibilities. - 5.
-Employees will not engage in secondary employment where they are employed by a business or establishment where alcoholic beverages are the primary source of income. - B. The Chief Deputy may use the following considerations in determining approval or disapproval of secondary employment: - 1.
+- 1. Secondary employment will not constitute, or give the appearance of, a conflict of interest with the Sheriff's Office mission and values statements, or its goals and objectives. - Employees shall not exceed 18 total hours of work (secondary and normal duty) within a 24 hour period (excluding on-call emergency re-call), without supervisor approval. - 3.
+Supervisors will ensure that employees limit the hours of secondary employment so as not to interfere with their duties and not become fatigued to the point of decreasing their job performance. - 4.
+Secondary employment will not bring discredit to the Sheriff's Office as determined by the Sheriff and Chief Deputy. - 5.
+Employees may not work in secondary employment if they have not completed their initial probationary period, and if promoted, may be required to limit secondary employment activities as a result of increased duties and responsibilities. - Employees will not engage in secondary employment where they are employed by a business or establishment where alcoholic beverages are the primary source of income. - B. Through the Chief Deputy, the Special Events Coordinator may use the following considerations in determining approval or disapproval of secondary employment: - 1.
 Hours to be worked. - 2.
 Date, time, and place of employment. - 3.
 Type of work. - 4.
 Potential use of law enforcement powers. - 5.
 Current public safety issues. - 6.
 Potential injury to employees and others. - 7.
 Conflicts of interest. - 8.
 Complaints or potential for complaints, on employees. - 9.
 Court appearances resulting from secondary employment actions. - 10.
 Liability and indemnification concerns stemming from secondary employment. - 11.
-Incidents that would potentially be detrimental to the mission or values statements of the Sheriff's Office, or would be deemed by the Chief Deputy to be detrimental to the Sheriff's Office. - C. Coordination of secondary employment status will be as follows: - 1.
-Deputy Chiefs will have responsibility for coordinating secondary employment. - 2.
-In order to participate in any form of secondary employment, employees must complete and submit through the chain of command a Secondary Employment Request Form (Appendix 23). - 3.
-Deputy Chiefs will review each request to determine compliance with policies and procedures, and submit the request with a recommendation for approval or disapproval to the Chief Deputy for final approval or disapproval.
-A Deputy
+Incidents that would potentially be detrimental to the mission or values statements of the Sheriff's Office, or would be deemed by the Chief Deputy to